Why should you follow up after a job interview?

 If your interviewer was cracking jokes and said, “Call me Tommy” when you tried to address him formally, a casual-yet-professional approach is a safe bet.
 But if you’re a lawyer interviewing with an uptight, all-business type of employer, formal language is the way to go.

-How to end a thank-you email after a job interview
+How to end a follow-up email after a job interview

 Wrap up your note by offering to provide additional information, restating the decision timeline discussed in the interview and signing off with your contact info.
 Here is an example: